AbdullahRehmat/reSearch/README.md

 # reSearch

-Search Engine and Website Index Service intended for reseach purposes
+Search Engine and Website Index Service

 [toc]

 ## Steps

 - User enters Query
-- Query is sent to API
+- Query is sent to API with Unique Identifier
 - User is redirected to `url_for('results')`

--

-- API receives Query
+- API receives Query + Identifier
 - API send query to `SearchEngine` via `Redis-StreamA`

--

 - `SearchEngine` receives Query
-- `SearchEngine` uses `rank-BM25` to rank content from `ContentScraper` database according to Query
+- `SearchEngine` uses `rank-BM25` to rank content from `MongoCS` database according to Query
-- `SearchEngine` saves list of ranked links to `SEngine.db`
+- `SearchEngine` saves list of ranked links to `MongoSE`

 - `SearchEngine` alerts `API` about list of links

--

 - `API` pulls list of links from `MongoSE.db`
 - `API` sends list of links to `url_for('results')`

--

 - `Site` receives list of links
 - `Site` displays list of links at `url_for('results')`

--

 - `ContentScraper` runs once every 24 hours to look for new URLs to harvest data from
-- Harvested Data is stored in `MongoCS.DB`

 ## Services

 ### Website

 User Web Interface

-- Python + Flask

 - User Accessible End-Points